 To increase cooperation with the international aviation community, the Government will continue to forge new air services agreements with countries around the world.
-By 31 December 2011, Macao had initialled air services agreements with 47 nations and regions; 40 of these were officially signed.
+By 31 December 2012, Macao had initialled air services agreements with 47 nations and regions, among which 40 had been officially signed.

 Signatories of Air Services Agreements with Macao

 Nation Signing date

 Brazil 15/07/1994

 Finland 09/09/1994

 Austria 04/11/1994

 Belgium 16/11/1994

 The Netherlands 16/11/1994

-Luxembourg 14/12/1994

-New Zealand 09/03/1995

-Portugal 31/08/1995

-Switzerland 05/09/1995

-Singapore 27/10/1995

-Malaysia 31/10/1995

-Thailand 01/11/1995